jglanz/AMD_OC_Ryzen/README.md

 ### 8. SMBIOS - How to Easily Update in OC

 SMBIOS data can be generated using an old copy of Clover (but do NOT use Clover to edit the config.plist files for OpenCore), or using the recommended [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
+Also, do not use apps like "OpenCore configurator"; such editors will corrupt the config.plist file.

 If you already have SNs and UUIDs values in an existing OpenCore config file, then cloning that SMBIOS data is easy.
 OC allows you to simpliy copy and paste sections, such as the PlatformInfo section, between config files.